Tikabsic/CardGame/README.md

 ## Game Overview

-Card Game is a turn-based game that is played with a standard deck of 52 cards.
-The objective of the game is to be the first player to empty their hand of cards by playing them to a central discard pile.
+Card Game is a turn-based game that is played with a deck of 26 cards from 9 to Ace.
+The objective of the game is to be the first player to empty their hand of cards by playing them to a central discard pile after dealers deck is empty.

 In each round of the game, players take turns playing one or more of the following actions: